MartaTilman/SongGuesser/README.md

 http://localhost:5173
 ```

+## Game Structure

+A full game is 3 rounds with 16 songs total (5 in round 1, 5 in round 2, 6 in round 3).
+Each round plays shorter clips to increase the difficulty:

+- Round 1 — 15-second clips
+- Round 2 — 12-second clips
+- Round 3 — 9-second clips

+After each clip there is a 15-second answer window.
+Submitting the correct answer faster earns more points (300–1000 per correct field).
+After all songs a final podium reveals the top three players.

 ## How To Play

 1. Open the frontend in the browser.
 2. Enter a player name and choose an avatar.
 3. Create a lobby or join an existing lobby with a lobby code.
 4. The host starts the game.
-5. Listen to the clip and submit guesses for title, artist, and year.
+5. Listen to the clip and submit guesses for title, artist, and year before the timer runs out.
 6. Check the leaderboard after each song.
-7. Play through all rounds and reveal the final winner.
+7. Play through all 3 rounds and see the final podium.

 ## Build